top of page

 As mentioned above, ideally these bloods should be performed by your GP before attending the Pregnancy Loss Clinic.

 Following your visit to the Pregnancy Loss Clinic other tests may be recommended depending on your history.
-Such tests may include an ultrasound scan which may be done to assess any abnormalities in the womb.
-A hysterosalpingogram, saline installation solography, an MRI scan or a hysteroscopy can also be used to investigate womb or fallopian tube abnormalities.
+Such tests may include an ultrasound scan which may be done to assess any anatomical issues in the womb.
+A hysterosalpingogram, saline installation solography, an MRI scan or a hysteroscopy can also be used to investigate any structural issues in the womb or fallopian tubes.

 Some internet sources may suggest performing other tests following a miscarriage.
-They are not performed as part of the CUMH pregnancy loss investigations as there is no scientific/medical evidence to support these investigations in pregnancy loss.
+They are not performed as part of the CUMH pregnancy loss investigations as there is no scientific/medical evidence to support these investigations in pregnancy loss at the present time.
 Some of these tests are related to fertility testing.

 Examples of these tests include AMH, Natural Killer Cells, Chicago Bloods.
 Your GP or a fertility clinic can offer more information regarding fertility testing and treatment.
 Such tests are not provided in our CUMH Pregnancy Loss Service.